freeCodeCamp/guide/pages/docs/certificates-guide/access-array-data-with-indexes/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Access Array Data with Indexes"
+title: "Access Array Data with Indexes"
+parent: "certificates-guide"
 ---

 We can access the data inside arrays using indexes.